-Masters of Telecom & Networking Programs
+Canada Masters in Telecommunications & Networking Programs

-For graduate students who are interested in the evolution of telecommunications technology, pursuing a Masters in Telecommunications and Networking may provide a career-focused with the knowledge and skills to work in this growing industry.
+For graduate students who are interested in the evolution of telecommunications technology, pursuing a Masters in Networking or Telecommunications may provide a career focused with the knowledge and skills to work in this growing industry.

-Telecommunication is the term used when the exchange of information between two or more entities includes the use of technology[ii].
+Telecommunications is the term used when the exchange of information between two or more entities includes the use of technology[ii].
 A communications network is a collection of transmitters, receivers, and communications channels that send messages to one another[ii].
 We use telecommunications in our daily life whenever we are speaking on a cellular telephone, text messaging, surfing the Internet, watching a football game on television or using online banking.
 Electrical devices are used for sending messages so frequently.
 Just think of all the emails sitting in your IN box!

 The rapid growth of telecommunications technology has, in many ways, altered the way we communicate and transmit information, and has become a growing and changing industry in and of it.
 Not surprisingly to keep information technology systems running smoothly, a large workforce is needed to

 FUN FACT: Cloud computing and cyber security are only two areas that are expected to lead overall employment increases in the computer systems design and related services industry; health care IT, mobile networking and data management also may contribute to growth over the next decade[iii].